Indian reserve: Demographics

-In 2003, 60 percent of status Indians lived on reserves.
-Of the 637,660 First Nations people who reported being Registered Indians, nearly one-half (49.3%) lived on an Indian reserve.
-This proportion varies across the country.
+Canada has designated 3,394 reserves for over 600 First Nations, as per the federal publication "Registered Indian Population by Sex and Residence, Indian Status is granted to members of a registered band who are eligible to live on these reserves.
+By 2020, reserves provided shelter for approximately half of these band members.

-Many reserves have no resident population; typically they are small, remote, non-contiguous pieces of land, a fact which has led many to be abandoned, or used only seasonally (as a trapping territory, for example).
+Many reserves have no resident population, such as the Kainai Nation (Blood) which has Blood 148 (population 4,572 at the 2021 census), and Blood 148A (population 0 at the 2021 census).
+Typically they are small, remote, non-contiguous pieces of land, a fact which has led many to be abandoned, or used only seasonally (as a trapping territory, for example).
 Statistics Canada counts only those reserves which are populated (or potentially populated) as "subdivisions" for the purpose of the national census.

-For the 2011 census, of the more than 3,100 Indian reserves across Canada, there were only 961 Indian reserves classified as census subdivisions (including the six reserves added for 2011).
+At the 2021 Canadian census there were over 3,200 reserves across the country.
+Of these, 992 were census subdivisions, including 73 that had been added and 28 that had been removed since the 2016 census.
 Some reserves that were originally rural were gradually surrounded by urban development.
 Montreal, Vancouver and Calgary are examples of cities with urban Indian reserves.